-The Yolo-Solano Air Quality Management District is now offering a new incentive program for low-income residents (at this time) that live within the District to replace their old, non-EPA certified wood stove, fireplace insert, or open-hearth fireplace with a newer, cleaner burning device, such as an EPA certified woodstove/insert or a natural gas, propane, or electric heating device.
+The Yolo-Solano Air Quality Management District offers an incentive program ($1000-standard voucher or up to $3500 depending on income) to residents that live within the District to replace their in use non-EPA certified wood stove, fireplace insert, or open-hearth fireplace with a newer, cleaner burning device, such as an EPA certified wood stove/insert or a natural gas, propane, or electric heating device.

 Why Reduce Wood Smoke